tomcam/ebayrest/docs/README.md

 # eBay RESTful API notes

-[apptoken.go](apptoken.go) shows how to get an application access token
+[apptoken.go](apptoken.go) shows how to get an application access token.
+Pretty sure it's the same in theory as getauth.sh so I need to rename one of these and clean up the docs.

 ## Client credentials grant request (aka authorization code)